 - Call 911 even if it’s a small crash.
 Relay important information to the dispatcher such as the location, whether there are injuries, and how many vehicles are involved.
 In the state of Washington, you’ll need to file an accident report if there are damages over $1000 or there are injuries.

 - Move your car from the roadway.
 If it’s safe to do so, get your vehicle out of traffic, but don’t leave the scene.
 Leaving the scene of an accident carries significant penalties including jail time and hefty fines.

-You’re going to need information for your insurance company afterward, so be sure to exchange names, addresses, insurance company information and license plate data with the other drivers.
+You’re going to need information for your insurance company afterward, so be sure to exchange names, addresses, insurance company information, and license plate data with the other drivers.
 If you are safely able to do so and you aren’t injured, you’ll also want to take pictures of the scene to record the details.
-Get pictures of the location (like street signage and roadway markings), damage to the vehicles and any property damage.
-If there are witnesses, record their account of what happened and get their names and addresses.
+Get pictures of the location (like street signage and roadway markings), damage to the vehicles, and any property damage.
+If there are witnesses, record their accounts of what happened and get their names and addresses.